sudo-self/Rpi-shairport-sync/OPENBSD.md

 Shairport Sync on OpenBSD
 ----
-This is an initial note about installing Shairport Sync on OpenBSD.
+This is a note about installing Shairport Sync on OpenBSD.
 Shairport Sync compiles and runs natively on OpenBSD using the `sndio` back end.

 Unlike FreeBSD, it seems that OpenBSD does not use the directory `/usr/local/etc` as a system configuration directory ("`sysconfdir`") but follows the same practice as Linux in using `/etc` as the default `sysconfdir`.

 General
 ----
-This build was done on a default build of `OpenBSD 6.2 GENERIC.MP#134 amd64`.
+This build was done on a default build of `OpenBSD 6.6 GENERIC.MP#5 amd64`.
 Following [this guide](https://www.openbsd.org/faq/faq15.html), `/etc/installurl` was created with the to refer to the standard repository:
 ```
 https://ftp.openbsd.org/pub/OpenBSD
 ```